 As a result, it contributes to adverse weather such as heavy rains, flooding, and extremely high or cold temperatures linked to the loss of lives, destruction of property, damage to the soils, and sometimes even adversely impacting agriculture.

 2. Poor Air Quality

-Vehicular pollution has destroyed the air so much that in some countries, people have to wear face masks, to reduce the number of harmful substances inhaled.
-In the US particularly, vehicles produce about a third of the nation’s air pollution.
+Vehicular pollution has destroyed the air so much that in some countries, people have to wear face masks to reduce the number of harmful substances inhaled.
+In the US, particularly, vehicles produce about a third of the nation’s air pollution.

 3. Reduced Visibility

-Vehicles produce a lot of emissions, and can at times make visibility a problem, especially if an old vehicle or a truck carrying a lot of loads drives by.
-Such vehicles produce a lot of smoke, which hampers visibility making one unable to see what is in front.
+Vehicles produce a lot of emissions and can, at times, make visibility a problem, especially if an old vehicle or a truck carrying a lot of loads drives by.
+Such vehicles produce a lot of smoke, which hampers visibility, making one unable to see what is in front.
 This means that if you were driving behind such a vehicle, visibility would be affected, even if it is for a few seconds.

-In heavily polluted cities with many vehicles producing such smoke, visibility becomes a huge problem.
+In heavily polluted cities with many vehicles producing such smoke, visibility becomes a considerable problem.
 The matter is worsened when there is fog, which results in the formation of smog (a mixture of smoke and fog).

 4. Health Issues and Complications

 Pollutants from vehicular pollution can result in lung infections, complications, and even various types of cancers.
 The hydrocarbons are not good for human health, and they can also cause heart disease, damage the central nervous system, make breathing difficult, aggravate asthma, and, if left unchecked, result in premature death.

 Approximately 5,000 people die every year because of lung cancers and heart attacks caused by vehicle exhaust fumes.
 Treating these diseases also requires a lot of money and causes a lot of emotional pain to the relatives of a patient.